day8/re-frame/docs/WIP/MentalModelOmnibus.md

 ## Mental Model Omnibus

+> If a factory is torn down but the rationality which produced it is left standing, then that rationality will simply produce another factory.
+If a revolution destroys a government, but the systematic patterns of thought that produced that government are left intact, then those patterns will repeat themselves. . . .
+There’s so much talk about the system.
+And so little understanding. <br>
+> -- Robert Pirsig, Zen and the Art of Motorcycle Maintenance

-The re-frame docs initially focus on the "domino cascade" narrative.
-And that works well for explaining the mechanics,
-and, hopefully, gets you writing your first app as soon as possible.
+The re-frame docs initially focus on the **domino cascade narrative**.
+The goal was to efficiently explain the mechanics, and get you writing your first app ASAP.

-But there's other interesting perspectives on re-frame which will considerably deepen your understanding of its design, and how to get the best from it.
+**But** there's other interesting perspectives on re-frame which will considerably deepen your understanding of its design, and how to get the best from it.

 This tutorial is a tour
 of these ideas, justifications and insights.
 It is a little rambling, but I believe you'll be glad you persisted.
-By the end, you may have had a couple of "Oh, now I get it" moments.
+By the end, I'm hoping you will have had an "Oh, now I get it" moment.

-## What Problem Does It Solve?
+## What is the problem?

 First, we decided to build our SPA apps with ClojureScript, then we choose [Reagent], then we had a problem.
 It was mid to late 2014.